csse6400-applyable/.github/profile/README.md

 # ApplyAble Developer Documentation

 ### What we'll build
-The project brief has already been defined.
+The project brief has already been defined earlier.
+Please refer to it for the project aims.
 In essence, we're building a "dating app".
 The dating app will majorly have two components:

 ```mermaid
 graph LR